tpgillam/AssociativeWindowAggregation.jl/README.md

 Computate aggregation of operators over rolling windows incrementally.

-Supports aggregation of any binary associative operator, with potentially variable window size for aggregation in amortized O(1) time, and O(L) space, where L is the typical window length.
+Supports aggregation of any binary associative operator, with potentially variable window size.
+Runs in amortized `O(1)` time, and uses `O(L)` space, where `L` is the typical window length.

 ## Notes

 - No attempts to optimise or otherwise benchmark the algorithms has been done (yet)!

+## TODO
+- Fixed window for simple types would benefit from statically allocated buffers that could be reused.